Château de Pézènes: Description

 The castle is located on the higher part of the village, surrounded by a fortified enceinte that follows the irregular land surface.
 Two doorways were opened in this wall during the 17th century.
 The castle is made up of four buildings closing off a rectangular interior courtyard.
-The entrance is by two doorways, each with arrowslits, and previously protected by a drawbridges.
+The entrance is by two doorways, each with arrowslits, and previously protected by a drawbridge.
 There is a tower at either end of the castle, rectangular in the north and semicircular in the south.
 In the east, and part of the castle, is a 12th-century Romanesque chapel whose chevet apse appears to have been raised in the 14th century to make a tower.
 The door and some of the bays have been colourfully decorated with basalt.

 The castle is privately owned and not open to the public.
 It has been listed since 1981 as a monument historique by the French Ministry of Culture.